ruthea/tablets-demo/README.md

 - This work doesn't aim to auto-provision VMs.
 Just terraform it, don't try to reinvent the wheel.
 - Yes, all ScyllaDB nodes must be up and running.
 If this bothers you, fix it.
 Or even better: Switch to K8s Operator.
 - The code makes no attempt to troubleshoot things for you.
 Get familiar with it, and adapt as you need.
+- Cloud automation (peering, SGs, etc) are not covered.